 Lookout Mountain and Missionary Ridge

 |Battle of Missionary Ridge|

 For two months, Union and Confederate troops were camped facing each other.
 The soldiers reached an informal agreement that they wouldn't fire on each other until the next full-scale assault.
 With their lines only 100 yards apart, Hampton said "we became very friendly exchanging tobacco for coffee and reading each other's newspapers when the officers were not watching us."

 After Chickamauga, the depleted 18th and 26th regiments were combined and put under the command of Lt.
 Col. Butler while Col. Palmer was recuperating.
 In early November, Brown's Brigade was transferred to a division headed by Major-General Carter Stevenson, a Virginian and West Pointer who had come to Chattanooga after the fall of Vicksburg.
 His headquarters was high on Lookout Mountain at the Cravens House where his porch commanded a spectacular view of the city below.
 Some of the soldiers in Brown's Brigade had an even better view from the artillery positions on the mountain's highest point.

 |Point Park on Lookout Mountain|

 On the morning of Nov.
-24, Brown's troops were fanned out along the western face of the mountain watching for an expected Union advance below.
+24, Brown's troops were fanned out along the western face of Lookout Mountain, watching for an expected Union advance below.
 There wasn't much to see.
-Thick clouds of mist had covered the valley, screening the Federals as they made their way across Lookout Creek and along the foot of the mountain.
+Thick clouds of mist covered the valley, screening the Federals as they made their way across Lookout Creek and along the foot of the mountain.
 Blinded by the fog, rebel skirmishers fired at what they could hear.
 "The fog was so dense," said Brown, "that we could not see the enemy, although we could hear his march, and guided by this and the report of his musketry ours was directed."

 |Railroad tunnel under Missionary Ridge|